 NuvoDesk is here to help you start a podcast with our podcast production room.
 We have created the opportunity for small business owners to have access to high-quality spaces and equipment to produce their brand, presence, and voice in an increasingly virtual world.
 Access high-quality equipment like cameras, microphones, headphones, a soundboard, mouse, keyboard, and lighting in a noise-reduced room.

 You don’t even have to be a member to rent the production room.
+It’s true — members get a discount, but non-members are absolutely welcome.
+Let’s get to podcasting!

 Need help getting started?
 You can hire a NuvoPodcast Tech to assist you with your podcast!